-Whenever your skin in need of extra protection against dryness, mix a few drops of Blue Chamomile & Cacay Facial Oil with a small amount of moisturiser then apply to all over face and neck.
-Blue chamomile has excellent anti-inflammatory properties that are beneficial in managing Rosacea symptoms.
+Whenever your skin in need of extra protection against dryness, mix a few drops of Blue Chamomile & Cacay Facial Oil with a small amount of moisturiser then apply to all over your face and neck.
+Blue Chamomile has excellent anti-inflammatory properties that are beneficial in managing Rosacea symptoms.

 You may also like:

 Cacay (Kahai) Oil, the new Holy Grail of Youthful Skin.
 Read >>>

 Saccharide Isomerate: The Vegan Hyaluronic Acid Booster.
 Read >>>

 Puffy Eyes: How to get rid of Bags under The Eyes.
 Read >>>

 Rosehip Oil: How to benefit most from this beautifying oil.
 Read >>>

 Skin Ageing: Does Sugar Cause Wrinkles and Sagging Skin?
 Read >>>

 Sources: British Association of Dermatologists; British Skin Foundation; www.NHS.co.uk ; The Skincare Bible, Dr Anjali Mahto; Goop Clean Beauty.